Reverse Psychology: Is it Manipulative or Not!

 The reverse psychology tactics may work on what you want from your partner.
 However, overdoing it or doing it wrong could harm your partner’s trust, thus affecting your relationship.

-Furthermore, it is more harmful than positive in a relationship because the technique mostly looks manipulative or deceiving.
-For example, if you challenge your partner to do a chore, they may take it to prove themself to you.
+Furthermore, it is more harmful than helpful in a relationship because the technique often appears manipulative or deceptive.
+For example, if you challenge your partner to do a chore, they may take it as a way to prove themselves to you.

-For example, if you say that you doubt that he could prepare a meal for you, then he may take the challenge and try hard and soul to prepare a meal.
-Remember, it is positive sometimes, but overdoing it could be backfiring.
+For example, if you say you doubt he could prepare a meal for you, he may take the challenge and try his hardest to prepare a meal.
+Remember, it is positive sometimes, but overdoing it could backfire.

 Some valuable Books on Reverse psychology you may enjoy